About Ellen

 bestMYappCropped.JPG

 Ms. Ellen McCarty is a mindfulness and education specialist credentialed by the state of California.
 She also earned additional state authorizations to teach students with Autism Spectrum Disorders and English Learners.
 Her specialty is making Common Core accessible to students in intervention and special education programs and systematically building students’ social, emotional and academic confidence.
-Her services are recommended by the Palo Alto Community Advisory Committee for Special Education (www.cacpaloalto.org).
+Her services are promoted by Stanford Medicine’s Early Support Program for Autism (ESPA) and by the Palo Alto Community Advisory Committee for Special Education (www.cacpaloalto.org).

 Ellen completed her mindfulness meditation training in Southeast Asia more than 20 years ago and was given permission to teach meditation by a Vipassana master.
 In Asian culture, the word “master” is a reference to self-mastery only and has nothing to do with controlling others.
 A Buddhist master has given up all possessions and accepts only donations, serving to preserve ancient wisdom and pass it on gently and only to people who wish to learn it.
 A similar word might be “maestro,” but this does not accurately capture an Asian master’s lifelong levels of extraordinary discipline and service to others, often maintained in states of extreme poverty rarely seen in the West.